AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * URL location – A URL to the AU’s location (entry point)
 * Activity ID – the AU’s activity ID as defined in the XAPI specification (determined by the AU designer).
 * Launch Method -
-    * “New Window” – The LMS must spawn a new window for the AU launched.
+    * “OwnWindow” – The LMS must either spawn a new window for the AU launched, or redirect the existing window to the AU.
-    * “Existing Window” – The LMS must re-direct the existing browser window for the AU launched.
+    * “AnyWindow” – The AU does not care about the window context (all browser windows options are acceptable – FrameSet, New Window, redirect, etc.) The LMS may use whichever method desired..
 * Authentication Method – The authentication method used by the AU to access the LMS’s LRS.
 (Either HTTP basic or OAuth 1.0)
 * Launch Parameters –A set of static data specific to the AU’s design.
 Used as parameters